katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 **2. sets**

+Somewhat related to in, we have sets.
 I had done many practice problems that could have gone better with [sets](https://docs.python.org/3/library/stdtypes.html#set) before I learned about this Python data structure.
 Sets are nonsequence data structures that contain unordered unique values.
 They are also super fast at checking for membership.
 I'll come back to that in a moment after we take a look at a simple set example:

 TODO fix this a lot (add a list comp, add join), consider moving whole example later in list
 {% highlight python %}